nhsbsa-data-analytics/int644genderpaygap/inst/app/www/assets/markdown/03_gender_pay_gap_1.md

 ### Mean and median gender pay gap

-The gender pay gap reporting is based on the government's methodology for calculating difference in pay between female and male employees, considering full-pay relevant employees of NHSBSA.
+The gender pay gap calculations are based on the government’s methodology for calculating the difference in pay between women and men, considering full-pay relevant employees of NHSBSA.

-Since the gender pay gap spike in the 2022 reporting year, NHSBSA has made progress.
-As of March 2023, the mean gender pay gap stands at **12.6%**, marking a 1.4% decrease from the previous year.
-Similarly, the median gender pay gap has improved, down to **8.9%** from 12.5% the prior year.
-This positive trend underscores NHSBSA's commitment to promoting gender equality in pay.
+The gender pay gap has reduced since the spike in the 2022 reporting year.
+As of March 2023, the mean gender pay gap stands at __12.6%__, marking a 1.4 percentage point decrease from the previous year.
+Similarly, the median gender pay gap has improved, down to __8.9%__ from 12.5% in March 2022.